sankhyasutralabs/sslabs_hpc_benchmark/README.md

 This benchmark runs simulates a system represented as a 3D grid with a 4x4 matrix at each point of the grid.
 The grid is domain decomposed across MPI processes arranged in a 3D Cartesian MPI topology.
-The matrices on the grid are initialized to certain values at the start of a simulation run and at processed for a given number of steps before being written into binary files.
+The matrices on the grid are initialized to certain values at the start of a simulation run and are processed for a given number of steps before being written into binary files.
 At each step of the run, the following kernels are used:
 + *update*: the matrix at each grid point is updated using the values of it's